Envision Language

 User-defined function with labeled arguments are not supported.
 All the user-defined functions have positional arguments.

 The vast majority of the built-in functions of Envision expect positional arguments.
-Labeled arguments are reserved a few complex functions, like forest.regress.
+Labeled arguments are reserved for a few complex functions, like forest.regress

 Call options for processes

 In Envision, a process is a special sort of function that takes vectors as arguments instead of scalar values.
-The most frequent processes es the aggregators.
-The processes benefit from call options in addition to their regular function arguments.
+The most frequent processes are aggregators.
+These processes benefit from call options in addition to their regular function arguments.

 table Products = with